Chapter 2- Motion in one dimension (ICSE Class 9)

 12. Displacement-Time Graph

-A bike starting from rest and gaining and reducing speed.
+Example: A bike starting from rest and changing speed.

 Slope of Displacement-Time Graph = Velocity